-One particular form that “death of nature” takes is in the increasing interest in the motif of the “Earth” in late eighteenth and early nineteenth centuries as both irreducible to the natural world opened up by science, and to the world conceived either as the secular realm distinct from God’s kingdom, or as the arena of Man’s, or humanity’s, self-production.
-This motif emerges in several different contexts in the period in response to both the development of natural science, and to the progressive reliance on natural right as the cornerstone for a reinvention of the political.
+One particular form that “death of nature” takes is in the increasing interest in the motif of the “Earth” in the late eighteenth and early nineteenth centuries as both irreducible to the natural world opened up by science and to the world conceived either as the secular realm distinct from God’s kingdom or as the arena of Man’s (or humanity’s) self-production.
+This motif emerges in several different contexts in the period in response to both the development of natural science and to the progressive reliance on natural right as the cornerstone for a reinvention of the political.
 It tends to enact a disorganization of the coordinates that define both the natural world “out there” as well as the politics of nature that underwrite social contract theory and other modern conceptions of political sovereignty.
-The Earth comes to signify something—a basic ground of the political—that remains irreducible to nature, but also to any political theology or cosmology that would reduce it either to a particular place within the human “world,” or to a sublunary natural “human habitat.”
-“The Earth,” rather, comes to stand in for an exteriority to the nature/culture divide that cannot be appropriated by any politics dependent on that distinction, and begins to call into question the models of sovereignty, of the polis, and of nature that depend on it.
-Of the many Romantic-era writers that explicitly treat “the Earth” as a fundamental theme, it is arguably Friedrich Hölderlin’s who most explicitly places this motif at the heart of his poetics and thought.
+The Earth comes to signify something—a basic ground of the political—that remains irreducible to nature but also to any political theology or cosmology that would reduce it either to a particular place within the human “world” or to a sublunary natural “human habitat.”
+“The Earth,” rather, comes to stand in for an exteriority to the nature/culture divide that cannot be appropriated by any politics dependent on that distinction, and it begins to call into question the models of sovereignty, of the polis, and of nature that depend on it.
+Of the many Romantic-era writers that explicitly treat “the Earth” as a fundamental theme, it is arguably Friedrich Hölderlin who most explicitly places this motif at the heart of his poetics and thought.
 The motif of “the Earth” materializes in his work at nearly every juncture: when he articulates the structure and aim of poetry itself, when he articulates the specificity of modernity in relation to classical Greece, and when he attempts to articulate the specificity of the “world” that modernity enacts in contrast to the one it purports to leave behind.
-In each case, as I will argue, what is at stake is the development of a (poetic) political-ecology, one that treats the Earth as the in-appropriable ground of poetry and politics, and thus as an event that undermines traditional forms of sovereignty, whether these take the form of the unified lyric voice, or the form of the privileging of the human as the political actor par excellence.
+In each case, as I will argue, what is at stake is the development of a (poetic) political ecology, one that treats the Earth as the inappropriable ground of poetry and politics and thus as an event that undermines traditional forms of sovereignty, whether these take the form of the unified lyric voice or the form of the privileging of the human as the political actor par excellence.